Vladimir Putin opens door to stay on as Russia's president | DW | 10.03.2020

-Russia's President Vladimir Putin said it would be possible for him to run for president again if Russia's Constitutional Court approved such a constitutional amendment.
-The Kremlin chief has ruled Russia since 2000.
+Russia's President Vladimir Putin said it would be possible for him to run for president again if Russia's Constitutional Court approved the necessary constitutional amendment.
+He has ruled Russia since 2000.

 As Russia prepares for a sweeping constitutional reform, President Vladimir Putin hinted at running for president once again while addressing lawmakers on Tuesday.